djho57/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    JWT lets the user maintain session state on the client side instead of the server side.
+In session based authentication, the server makes a session for the user and the session's id is stored on a cookie.
+The server compares the id on the cookie versus the session info and confirms authentication.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    Encrypts passwords through a hash and salt.
+Protects against saving a password as plaintext.
 3. How are unit tests different from integration and end-to-end testing?
+    Unit testing tests a unit in isolation to make sure it's working correctly whereas integration and end-to-end look aat the app as a whole.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    Write test, fulfill test, refactor.
+Coding with the end in mind can theoretically result in higher quality code.